Larsnihlmark/CV-Site/README.md

 ## Deployment

-FTP-program and yuor own webbhotel service
+FTP-program and your own webbhotel service

 ## Built With